yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/rosetta-projects.md

     * Basis Vectors
     * Unit Circle
     * Linear transformations 2D
-    * Other Ideas and Resources for RosettaProject$1
+    * Other Ideas and Resources for RosettaProject
-    * eert: reconstruct file tree from output of tre$1
+    * eert: reconstruct file tree from output of tre
     * → replacement for tree with lines to look good with nerd font → call it tre (arbor, dendron, boom, baum, drevo PIE doru) ‣ ← multilingual* → make configurable
 * collect mathematical algorithms / projects / etc for ppp*     * [dlang.org/](https://dlang.org/) → see list of projects for PPP
 * [duckduckgo.com/?q=list if cool new github projects&ko=-1&ia=web](https://duckduckgo.com/?q=list%20if%20cool%20new%20github%20projects&ko=-1&ia=web)